NixOS/nix/doc/manual/src/contributing/hacking.md

 Nix comes with three different flavors of tests: unit, functional and integration.

-Most tests are currently written as functional tests.
-**However**, it is preferable (as much as it makes sense) to primarily test new code with unit tests.

 ### Unit-tests

 The unit-tests for each Nix library (`libexpr`, `libstore`, etc..) are defined